One of the most important aspects of any vacation is deciding where you’ll be dining in and around town!

 One of the most popular restaurants in town is the Bistro Versailles in downtown Greenwich, CT.
 Versailles is known for its casual breakfast and lunch.
 But dinnertime is ideal for a romantic meal filled with unforgettable bistro fare.
 Their Sunday brunch menu is nothing to scoff at, either.
 Nestled among some of the best shopping along Greenwich Avenue, Bistro Versailles specializes in regional French dishes.
 It also offers some of the best pastries in Fairfield County.

-Elegant, stylish, and sophisticated is the best way to describe L’Escale in Greenwich, CT.
+Elegant, stylish, and sophisticated is the best way to describe L’Escale Restaurant in Greenwich, CT.
 This restaurant features an extensive outdoor seating area right on Greenwich harbor.
 It also offers a gorgeous indoor dining room.
 200 year-old stone terra cotta tiles adorn the floors of this Greenwich restaurant.
 Meanwhile, items straight from France adorn the walls.
 And yet, the main focal point of the dining room is the fireplace, which crackles warmly in chillier weather.
+This fine dining eatery occupies a charming spot at the Delamar Greenwich Harbor Hotel, one of the best hotels in Greenwich, CT.
 Besides the beauty of the restaurant, the food draws quite a following.
 The updated cuisine gives a splendid twist to the more typical dishes one would expect in other French restaurants.
 Either way, it’s a great opportunity to enjoy one of the best waterfront restaurants in Greenwich CT.

 3) Le Penguin Bistro